 Keep up with the latest hiring trends!

-In a hugely entertaining and informative infographic by Monster.co.uk, they’ve outlined the results of a survey of 2030 jobseekers to find out what irks them about job descriptions and ads by recruiters and HR departments.
-The most common culprits were the high instance of meaningless jargon and confusing job titles, which put jobseekers off applying for the job.
+In a hugely entertaining and informative infographic by Monster.co.uk, they’ve outlined the results of a survey of 2030 job seekers to find out what irks them about job descriptions and ads by recruiters and HR departments.
+The most common culprits were the high instance of meaningless jargon and confusing job titles, which put jobseekers off applying.

-So to recruiters – the message is clear: poorly written job specs means you’re missing out on great applicants!
+So to recruiters – the message is clear: poorly written job specs mean you’re missing out on great applicants!

 Here’s the 5 most common turn-offs in Job Specs: